ibm-cloud-docs/containers/cs_health_monitor.md

           </tr>
           <tr>
             <td><code>Normal</code></td>
             <td>All worker nodes in a cluster are up and running.
 You can access the cluster and deploy apps to the cluster.
-This state is considered healthy and does not require an action from you.<p class="note">Although the worker nodes might be normal, other infrastructure resources, such as [networking](/docs/containers?topic=containers-coredns_lameduck) and [storage](/docs/containers?topic=containers-debug_storage_file), might still need attention.
+This state is considered healthy and does not require an action from you.<p class="note">Although the worker nodes might be normal, other infrastructure resources, such as <a href="/docs/containers?topic=containers-coredns_lameduck">networking</a> and <a href="/docs/containers?topic=containers-debug_storage_file">storage</a>, might still need attention.
 If you just created the cluster, some parts of the cluster that are used by other services such as Ingress secrets or registry image pull secrets, might still be in process.</p></td>
         </tr>
           <tr>
             <td><code>Pending</code></td>